MultiTCW (mTCW) is the comparative module of Transcriptome Computational Workbench.

 have counts for the tissue type 'leaf', the condition name provided in runSingleTCW must be the same for both (e.g. leaf), though the name is case-insensitive.

 - The DE column names are exactly the same (when applicable), as in the previous point.

-- Compute one or more sets of clusters using the BBH (bi-directional best hit), Transitive,
+- Compute one or more sets of clusters using the BBH (bi-directional best hit), Closure, orthoMCL1,

 or user-supplied clusters.

-The multiTCW was installed when you installed TCW (see Installation).
+The multiTCW executables were installed when you installed TCW (see Installation).

 Software Requirements and Installation